PatriotOrg/HighHopes/README.md

 - **UNINSTALL**: starts the sequence of uninstalling HighHopes.

-- **OPENURL**: opens a web page in the default browser or execute a function, for example, to send data to a remote site that will open the a web page, as in the case of "https://alert.webadblocker.org/lp/offer.php".
+- **OPENURL**: opens a web page in the default browser or execute a MITM function, for example, to send data to a remote site that will open the a web page, as in the case of "https://alert.webadblocker.org/lp/offer.php".

 Special care should be used in constructing the HTML code for the "**OPENURL**" command.